tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 When processing the HTML from the markdown, the h2 and h3 tags are used in a really awful lefty-righty kind of way.
 If you insert another h2 or h3, you will be boned.
 Same if you drop one.
 If you want to format the metadata differently, you must edit `src/scripts/functions/metadata.js` to meet your needs.
 It won't be hard, but not doing it and jacking with the markdown will lead to disappointment.

-After you add metadata, run `gulp build` to convert the markdown to HTML.
+After you add metadata, run `gulp datagen` to convert the markdown to HTML.

+**Tip: Beware non-HTML characters**

+Don't edit Markdown in Word.
+You're welcome.

 ### Customize config.js
 `src/scripts/config.js` has knobs you will need to turn to set up the dashboard for your area.
 It is all well documented there.
 Each metric has a JSON description with a few required and many optional properties.